el-tocino/localcroft/Wiki.md

 On an i7, it goes at 17pg/sec.

-For wiktionary it's even slower (and also a much bigger file)!
+For wiktionary it's even slower!

 ```
 cd /tmp/